Living a cancer free life

 - CYP1A2 is another gene that helps to break down toxins and drugs.
 It is also the key enzyme responsible for metabolizing caffeine.
 Those who have a gene variation with 'C allele' are slow caffeine detoxifiers and coffee intake will contribute to excessive amounts of estrogen inside their body.

-- Elevated homocysteine is a markers for vitamin B9 (folate) and/or vitamin B12 deficiency, both of which are very important for methylation (detoxification).
+- Elevated homocysteine is a marker for vitamin B9 (folate) and/or vitamin B12 deficiency, both of which are very important for methylation (detoxification).
 Elevated homocysteine is associated with increased risk of breast cancer.
 People who have a SNP in their MTHFR gene can’t convert folic acid into a useable form, which makes folic acid supplementation a health hazard for them.
 However, they can supplement folate in its bioavailable form, which is 5-MTHF.

 Besides the possible variations in genes, some drugs inhibit the enzyme that metabolizes folic acid such as antacids, some statins, oral contraceptives and diabetes medication.
 Another drug that blocks the enzyme is methotrexate.